Piero24/VanillaNet-cpp/.github/README.md

 </div>
 <br/>
 <p>
     The neural network used for the training is a simple feedforward neural network with one hidden layer.
 The <strong>input layer consists of 784 neurons</strong>, corresponding to the 28x28 pixel values of the input image.
 The <strong>hidden layer consists of 128 neurons</strong>, and the <strong>output layer consists of 10 neurons</strong>, each representing a digit from 0 to 9.
-The activation function used for the hidden layer is the ReLU function, and the output layer uses the NOTSPECIFIED function.
+The activation function used for the hidden layer is the ReLU function, and the output layer uses the SOFTMAX function.
 </p>

 > [!NOTE]